Roland-Sankara/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 8-cwd_state
 This script writes the output of the command `ls -la` into the file ls_cwd_content.
 This is by using the `ls -la > ls_cwd_content`

+### 9-duplicate_last_line
+This script duplicate the last ine of the file iacta.
+It uses the tail command to get the last linein the file and appends it to the file iacta